shafinmahmed/vt/README.md

 To run a new test, refresh your window (press F5).
 ### Some assumptions:
 I was not super sure about a few requirements of the test so I made a few assumptions.
-* Cube B always disappears after collision.
-I can have it stay static after the collision or travel with Cube A as well if that was desired.
+* Cube B either stays static after the collision or travel with Cube A.
-* Since the boxes are initially set as travelling along a **1-D trajectory**, the random trajectory effect of colliding with Cube B's purple face is essentially a coin-toss which determines forward or reverse.

 #### Test Scenarios:
 From the initial scene, Cube A starts from the left and Cube B starts from the right.
 Both cube orientations are randomized at the beginning.
 Based on the colors of the two colliding faces, the following scenarios take place (ordered by priority):